Otis Worldwide (NYSE:OTIS) Releases FY 2022 Earnings Guidance

 Otis Worldwide (NYSE:OTIS – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $3.200-$3.300 for the period, compared to the Thomson Reuters consensus estimate of $3.280.
 The company issued revenue guidance of $14.40 billion-$14.70 billion, compared to the consensus revenue estimate of $14.59 billion.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, March 10th.
-Investors of record on Friday, February 18th will be paid a dividend of $0.24 per share.
-This represents a $0.96 annualized dividend and a yield of 1.28%.
-The ex-dividend date of this dividend is Thursday, February 17th.
-Otis Worldwide’s payout ratio is currently 34.04%.
+Otis Worldwide (NYSE:OTIS – Get Rating) last released its earnings results on Monday, January 31st.
+The company reported $0.72 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.68 by $0.04.
+The firm had revenue of $3.57 billion for the quarter, compared to analysts’ expectations of $3.59 billion.
+Otis Worldwide had a net margin of 8.71% and a negative return on equity of 39.58%.
+The company’s quarterly revenue was up 2.2% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.66 earnings per share.
+As a group, analysts predict that Otis Worldwide will post 3.28 EPS for the current year.

-A number of large investors have recently added to or reduced their stakes in OTIS.
-KB Financial Partners LLC acquired a new position in Otis Worldwide during the 4th quarter valued at $33,000.
-First Community Trust NA acquired a new position in Otis Worldwide during the 4th quarter valued at $78,000.
-Ulland Investment Advisors LLC acquired a new position in Otis Worldwide during the 4th quarter valued at $89,000.
-EverSource Wealth Advisors LLC acquired a new position in Otis Worldwide during the 4th quarter valued at $134,000.
-Finally, Penserra Capital Management LLC raised its stake in Otis Worldwide by 22.6% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,914 shares of the company’s stock valued at $166,000 after purchasing an additional 353 shares during the last quarter.
-Hedge funds and other institutional investors own 82.29% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+KB Financial Partners LLC bought a new stake in Otis Worldwide during the 4th quarter worth approximately $33,000.
+First Community Trust NA bought a new stake in Otis Worldwide during the 4th quarter worth approximately $78,000.
+Ulland Investment Advisors LLC bought a new stake in Otis Worldwide during the 4th quarter worth approximately $89,000.
+EverSource Wealth Advisors LLC bought a new stake in Otis Worldwide during the 4th quarter worth approximately $134,000.
+Finally, Penserra Capital Management LLC increased its holdings in shares of Otis Worldwide by 22.6% in the 4th quarter.
+Penserra Capital Management LLC now owns 1,914 shares of the company’s stock worth $166,000 after buying an additional 353 shares during the last quarter.
+81.27% of the stock is currently owned by institutional investors.

 Otis Worldwide Company Profile (Get Rating)